acbsp/bonafide.guru/en/contents.rst

 with His will.
 We should follow their example, we are all brothers and sisters of one big family.
 There should be no conflicts and disagreements between us, like: “This is my Godbrother and this is not my Godbrother.”
-This can lead to the split of our Society.
-Srial Prabhupada is a – Bona fide Spiritual Master for *all of us*.
+This can lead to the split of our Society. |SP| is a – Bona fide Spiritual Master for *all of us*.
 So let’s unify into one big family, as it was settled by |SP|, creating a spirit of unity, brotherhood and cooperation.